The Theatres of Winnipeg

 hand, and then walk

-back up to the projector room, and the movie would start.
+back upstairs to the projector room, and the movie would start.
 Mrs. Johnson would

-anyone was being rowdy or too noisy, she would smack them with the
+and if anyone was being rowdy or too noisy, she would smack them with the giant ruler she carried.

 Intermission brought weekly draws, for popcorn, drinks and free tickets to next